Last Updated on November 26, 2023 by Louisa

 9. Matched – Ally Condie

 Grabbing your attention from the first page, Matched is a fascinating insight into a ‘perfect’ world.
 In a very strict, tightly controlled society, young people are matched with their partners at age 17.

 They do not choose whom they love, government officials choose.
 Even down to the number of children, they’ll have.

 Falling in love with another boy than the one chosen for her, Cassia begins bending the strictly enforced rules with drastic consequences.

-Matched is a fabulous new entry into the YA dystopian fiction genre that is simple in its story but for good reason, focusing on the complex love triangle that forms.
+Matched is a fabulous YA dystopian romance book that is simple in its story but for good reason, focusing on the complex love triangle that forms.